HeapsIO/heaps-doc/Hello-HashLink.md

 To compile without running, hit `Ctrl-Shift-B` and select `haxe : active configuration`

-If everything works well, you should now have both `hello.hl` file created in your `out` folder.
+If everything works well, you should now have a `hello.hl` file created in your main folder.

 You can customize the default window size by adding the following to your `compile.hxml`: